-•One other point of discussion, proponents state, would be how to ensure a full expiration of strep from the National List, if an extension for use were to happen.
+•One other point of discussion, proponents state that this would be a way to ensure a full expiration of strep from the National List, if an extension for use were to happen.
 They ask, how could we ensure all stakeholders that there would be an absolute point when this usage would truly expire?
 Opponents, who would like the 2014 antibiotic expiration date to take effect, believe that the debate on antibiotics and votes to phase them out by previous boards have resulted in only extended deadlines for too long, and organic should not in any way contribute to the worldwide crisis in antibiotic resistance, while ultimately threatening consumer confidence in the organic label.